 Both the 1D Mark IV and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 1D Mark IV does not have a direct successor.

-Review summary: Canon 1D Mark IV vs Canon 5D Mark II
+Review summary: Canon 1D Mark IV vs 5D Mark II

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Canon 5D Mark II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Faster burst: Shoots at higher frequency (10 vs 3.9 flaps/sec) to capture the decisive moment.